IgorLadnik/graphql-service/README.md

 # Issues

-- N+1 queries problem meaning multiple data fetching on each query level
+- N+1 queries problem meaning multiple data fetching on each query level, and
-- Full generalization of resolve functions looks problematic
+- Full generalization of resolve functions looks problematic.

+Both are fundamental problems.
+The first problem may be alleviated with some caching (possibly with using some ORM).
+The second one may be addressed with some classification of queries.